red/red/README.md

 Red Programming Language
 ------------------------
-**Red** is a new programming language strongly inspired by [REBOL](http://rebol.com), but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting, while providing a modern support for concurrency and multi-core CPU.
+**Red** is a new programming language strongly inspired by [REBOL](http://rebol.com), but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting, while providing modern support for concurrency and multi-core CPUs.

-The language is in its early bootstrap phase, once fully done, it will be self-hosted.
-The Red software stack contains also another language, **Red/System**, which is a low-level dialect of Red.
+The language is in its early bootstrap phase, once complete it will be self-hosted.
+The Red software stack also contains another language, **Red/System**, which is a low-level dialect of Red.
 It is a limited C-level language with a Red look'n feel, required to build Red's runtime library and be the target language of Red's compiler.
 More information at [red-lang.org](http://www.red-lang.org).

 Running the Red hello script